 What will be the total return on investment of this purchase in the long term?

 Common situations in which it will help you:

-- Doing groceries, hesitating between the cheap awful milk (with potential viruses in it) and the better one.
+Doing groceries, hesitating between the cheap awful milk (with potential viruses in it) and the fancy one.